typhdotcom/diaspora/README.md

   1. **Some edge must break** under high frustration.
   2. A harmonic form with positive norm appears.
   3. External observers measuring holonomy “see only γ” (no-hair analogue).

+There’s a simple entropy-like quantity hiding here: the **latent capacity** of `σ` with respect to `G` (how much strain lives on broken edges).
+Along any valid evolution chain, latent capacity is non-decreasing; breaking an edge moves some capacity from "realized" to "latent" and never back.
+That gives a very bare-bones arrow of time: a partial order on graphs where history is exactly which edges paid the price for the frustration.

 ### 5. Toy systems and named stories